mikenelson-io/MyPresentations/2024/2024-Aug-TechMentor_Redmond/PoSH Workshop/workshop-syllabus.md

 - **Lab Exercise 1:**

-  - Installing PowerShell on Windows and Linux
+  - Installing PowerShell on Windows, macOS, and Linux

   - Opening and navigating PowerShell

-  - Using Windows Terminal
+  - Using the CMD Prompt and Terminal

 **Session 2: PowerShell Cmdlets and Syntax**